Lung Cancer Fact Sheet

 - U.S. National Institutes of Health.
 National Cancer Institute.
 Cancer Trends Progress Report – Financial Burden of Cancer Care.
 November, 2015.

-- Centers for Disease Control and Prevention.
-National Center for Health Statistics.
-National Health Interview Survey, 2015.
-Analysis by the American Lung Association, Research and Program Services Division using SPSS software.
+- Centers For Disease Control And Prevention.
+National Health Interview Survey, 2016.
+Analysis by the American Lung Association Epidemiology and Statistics Unit Using SPSS Software.

 - U.S. Department of Health and Human Services.
 National Toxicology Program.
-12th Report on Carcinogens (RoC).
-June 10, 2011.
+12th Report on Carcinogens (RoC).; 2011.

 *Racial and ethnic minority terminology reflects those terms used by the Centers For Disease Control.